Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 I also recommended John to read The E-Myth Revisited by Michael Gerber.
 It's a book that really sets out why most small business fail and what to do about it.
 And usually it has nothing to do with the running of the business rather the blindspots of the business owner.
 It's a great coaching resource to have on your shelf for small business coaching clients.

 Marian is an experienced event organiser with good contacts.
 She had decided to go out on her own but was struggling to get new clients for her new home based business.
-She had set her "office" up in the corner of her living room and although she had all the right equipment something was getting in the way of engaging clients.
+We had our first session at her place so I could get a feel for her business.
+Marian had set her "office" up in the corner of her living room and although she had all the right equipment, it was cramped and messy.

 She was tolerating glare from the morning sun on her computer.
 Her desk that was too small and was often messy.
 There was paperwork in boxes and nowhere comfortable to sit when she was on long conference calls.
 She also felt she could never really "go home" from work.